Glossary of Names and Terms Found in

 R S T U

-Roman-Jewish War – commonly used name for the war fought from AD 66-70 (or, by some calculations, AD 66-74) between Rome and the independent province of Judea; in Jewish history, it’s known as The Great Revolt
+Roman-Jewish War (alternatively, the Jewish-Roman War) – commonly used name for the war fought from AD 66-70 (or, by some calculations, AD 66-74) between Rome and the independent province of Judea; in Jewish history, it’s known as The Great Revolt

 Saturnalia – a festival celebrating the god Saturn in ancient Rome that began on December 17; it was a night of upside-down social roles, where slaves played the role of their masters as their real masters served them food and drink and even entertained them